Crawtoberfest, Run to the Pines Car Show cancelled

-The 45th Annual Fall Artisans Festival, somewhat of a companion event to the car show, has not been cancelled.
-This information is according to the Pinetop-Lakeside Chamber of Commerce the morning of Friday, Aug.
-7. Information will be updated as it becomes available.
+The 45th Annual Fall Artisans Festival, somewhat of a companion event to the car show, will move forward as scheduled.
+This information is according to the Pinetop-Lakeside Chamber of Commerce the morning of Monday, Aug.
+10. Information will be updated as it becomes available.

 The cancellations are in compliance with an earlier executive order by Gov. Doug Ducey that prohibits gatherings of more than 50 people.